ctechfilmuniversity/project_ws2425_first_term/README.md

     * Algorithms
     * Research / Experimentation
 * System diagram
-    * With which tech components are you working and how are they connected?
+    * With which tech components are you working, and how are they connected?
 * Minimal viable product
     * What is the smallest achievement you want to reach?
-* Best case scenario
+* Best-case scenario
     * What would you like to achieve if everything goes according to plan?
 * Vision
     * What is your vision for the project beyond what you can achieve within the first term project requirements and time?